shopware/shopware/CONTRIBUTING.md

 If you want more details about available licensing or the contribution agreements we offer, you can contact us at <contact@shopware.com>.

 ## Contributing to the Shopware code base
 If you want to learn how to contribute code to Shopware, please refer to [Contributing Code](https://docs.shopware.com/en/shopware-platform-dev-en/contribution/contributing-code?category=shopware-platform-dev-en/contribution).
+Also make sure that you add a changelog file which describes your changes in a meaningful way.
+For more information refer to [this document](https://github.com/shopware/platform/blob/master/adr/2020-08-03-Implement-New-Changelog.md#workflow).

 ## Documentation